PaulDarilek/CodeMindful/ConfigurationManagement/ReadMe.md

+﻿Configuration Management Database (CMDB)

+(CMDB) is a repository of information related to all the components of an information system.
+It includes details about the configuration items (CIs) in the system, their attributes, and relationships between them.
+The CMDB is used to track the state of each CI and its relationships with other CIs, which helps in managing changes, incidents, and problems in the IT environment.

-﻿Configuration Management Database (CMDB) Configuration Item (CI) -- components of your IT infrastructure to deliver business services Assets are corporate resources that you need to manage from an inventory, financial, and contractual perspective.
+Configuration Item (CI) -- components of your IT infrastructure to deliver business services Assets are corporate resources that you need to manage from an inventory, financial, and contractual perspective.